veracity/veracity-documentation/sections/dataplatform/datasharing.md

 [See how to receive SAS keys using apis](https://developer.veracity.com/docs/section/dataplatform/storage/files#ingest-process)

 ## Revoke sharing
-Sharing to user or to workspace can be revoked and receiver will no longer see the shared data.
+A sharing to user or to workspace can be revoked and receiver will no longer see the shared data.

 ## Share using API endpoints